surrim/moos21/readme.txt

 moos 2.1 has been modified by surrim.
 Original work by mensi and CABAListic.

+Changes for 2.1.0.2064
+- fixed problem with special chars, disabled multi byte strings
+- restoring the window size should work now

 Changes for 2.1.0.3062
 - polish translation fixed (thanks to advance)
 - end of line is now CR LF in translation files so you can edit them with notepad